zainnadeem/locationTrivia-objects-ios-0616/README.md

 1. Define `FISLocation`'s designated initializer.
 **Hint:** *Don't forget to set the* `trivia` *property to the initialization of an empty mutable array.*

 2. Override `FISLocation`'s default initializer to call the designated initializer.
-Have it pass in an empty string (`@""`) for the `name` argument, and `0.0` for both the `latitude` and `longitude` arguments.
+Default instances of `FISLocation` should have an empty string for their `name` property Have it pass in an empty string for `name`, and coordinates pointing to the intersection of the equator and the prime meridian (i.e. Latitude 0º, Longitude 0º).

 #### Write the Method Implementations

 1. Define the `stringByTruncatingNameToLength:` method to return a substring of the location's name shortened to the number of characters defined by the `length` argument.
+This method should handle a `length` argument integer that exceeds the length of the location's `name` string; in such a case, it should just return the location's whole name.
 **Hint:** `NSString` *has a handy method called* `substringToIndex`.

-2. Define the `validateLocationData` method to:
+2. Define the `hasValidData` method to:
   * return `NO` if the `name` property is an empty string or `nil`,
   * return `NO` if the `latitude` property is beyond `-90.0` and `90.0`,
   * return `NO` if the `longitude` property is beyond `-180.0` and `180.0` or if it is equal to `-180.0` (since this longitude conceptually matches the 180º meridian), and